Abhijithkp2023/netflix-gpt/README.md

 - created redux store with user slice
 - Implemented Sign Out
 - Updated Profile
+- BugFix - Sign Up user Display Name and Profile picture update
+- BugFix - If the user is not logged in Redirect "/browser" page to "/Login" page and vice versa
+- Unsubscribed to the unAuthStateChanged callback
+- Add hard coded values to the constants folder
+- Register for TMDB API and create an app & get access to token
+- get data from TMDB movie which playing rescent.
 - Fetch movies from TMDB movies